mjj29/apama-csv-plugin/README.md

 ## Running tests

-To run the tests for the plugin you will need to use an Apama command prompt.
+To run the tests for the plugin you will need to use an Apama command prompt to run the tests from within the tests directory:

-You will need to compile a test transport:

-    g++ -std=c++11 -o tests/libEchoTransport.so -I$APAMA_HOME/include -L$APAMA_HOME/lib -lapclient -I. -shared -fPIC EchoTransport.cpp

-Then run the tests from within the tests directory:

     pysys run